 Introduction

 Action and inaction are fundamental aspects of our behavior.
 One of the most well-known effects in the action-inaction literature is the action-effect, which is the phenomenon that people imagine, associate, or experience stronger emotions for action compared to inaction.
-It was first demonstrated by Kahneman and Tversky (1982) with a scenario describing two-investors who both ended up losing money following the same investment, with the main difference between the two investors being that one investor switched to that investment from a previous investment (action), whereas the other had considered switching the investment but had finally decided to stick with his original choice (inaction).
-Their findings were people perceived the action investor as experiencing stronger regret compared to the inaction investor, concluding that regret over negative outcomes is stronger when it involved an action decision rather than inaction decision.
+It was first demonstrated by Kahneman and Tversky (1982) with a scenario describing two investors who both ended up with negative outcomes following the same investment, with the main difference between the two investors being that one investor switched to that investment from a previous investment (action), whereas the other had considered switching the investment but had finally decided to stick with his original choice (inaction).
+They found that most people perceived the action investor as experiencing stronger regret compared to the inaction investor, concluding that regret over negative outcomes is stronger when it involved an action decision rather than an inaction decision.

-The terms action and inaction have been used in many different ways.
+The terms action and inaction have been used in many ways.
 In the context of the action-effect, action has been used to refer to changing, switching, deviation from past behavioral norm, or doing something, whereas inaction has been used to indicate making no changes, doing nothing, or not doing something (Feldman et al., 2021).
 Action-effect (Kahneman & Tversky, 1982) has been influential in theoretical developments in the literature covering the emotion of regret (Huang & Zeelenberg, 2012), counterfactual thinking, and norm theory (Kahneman & Miller, 1986).
 Action-effect has also served as the basis for studying other important phenomena, for example, it has been proposed as a partial explanation for the general preference towards omission over commission as “omission bias”, to avoid possible regret over harm induced (Anderson, 2003; DeScioli et al., 2011).
 Action-inaction, associated emotions, and cognitions have been shown to be important in understanding human judgment and decision making in various domains, such as investment (Kahneman & Tversky, 1982), health-medicine (Brewer et al., 2016), career or education (Gilovich & Medvec, 1994), sports (Bar-Eli et al., 2007), and morality (Jamison et al., 2020).

-Over the years, researchers studying the phenomenon have identified moderators and boundary conditions that have been shown to weaken or even reverse the action-effect, raising the need for a systematic review of the effect and the constraints over its generalizability (e.g., Gilovich & Medvec, 1994; Zeelenberg et al., 2002).
+Over the years, researchers studying the phenomenon have identified moderators and boundary conditions that have been shown to weaken or even reverse the action-effect, raising the need for a systematic review meta-analysis of the effect and the constraints over its generalizability (e.g., Gilovich & Medvec, 1994; Zeelenberg et al., 2002).
 Scholars have also suggested several ways to improve various aspects of empirical studies demonstrating the phenomenon and pushing the literature forward.
-For example, the literature would greatly benefit from better clarity regarding the definitions of the terms action and inaction and its linkage with the terms of normality and exceptionality (Feldman & Albarracín, 2017; Feldman et al., 2020, 2021), a comparison of effects using different methodology and context (Zeelenberg et al., 2002), measurements, and study designs (N’gbala & Branscombe, 1997; Zhang et al., 2005).
+For example, the literature would greatly benefit from better clarity regarding the definitions of the terms action and inaction and linkage with the concepts of normality and exceptionality (Feldman & Albarracín, 2017; Feldman et al., 2020, 2021), a comparison of effects using different methodology and context (Zeelenberg et al., 2002), measurements, and study designs (N’gbala & Branscombe, 1997; Zhang et al., 2005).

 The present meta-analysis registered report aims to contribute to the literature by conducting a systematic quantitative review of the literature on the action-effect to further our theoretical and empirical understanding of the phenomenon with categorizations of effects in the literature, assessment of aggregated effects, and the identification and quantification of moderators.